Cohort 67 starts soon!

 We invite anyone who might be interested in joining LCMP to attend a webinar to introduce the program and answer questions about monitoring and improving indoor air quality.
 After the webinar, you can decide whether you want to become part of our next cohort.

-Participants in each LCMP cohort—mostly residents but some workplace representatives and building professionals, too—receive a loaner kit of 7 devices that measure indoor and outdoor particles, CO (carbon monoxide), CO2 (carbon dioxide), radon, temperature, and humidity.
-Kits are delivered to your home (or sent through the mail if you live outside of western Pennsylvania).
+Participants in each LCMP cohort—most of whom are residents of Southwestern Pennsylvania—receive a loaner kit of 7 devices that measure indoor and outdoor particles, CO (carbon monoxide), CO2 (carbon dioxide), radon, temperature, and humidity.
+Kits are delivered to your home (or sent through the mail if you live outside of the area).
 ROCIS will guide you in the usage of the monitors and help make sense of the information that comes rolling in.

 Over the course of four weeks, the ROCIS monitors gather data about the air inside and outside participants’ homes.
 During this period, LCMP participants can test the effectiveness of ROCIS-loaned equipment, including an induction stovetop and/or DIY filter fans.